Keksuccino/docs_fancymenu/docs/custom-guis.md

 4. Select **Done**, then open the new GUI from the manager.
 5. Create and edit its layout like any other screen.

-Identifiers must be unique and use the lowercase filename-safe characters accepted by the editor.
+Identifiers may use lowercase letters, digits, `.`, `_`, and `-`.
+They cannot contain spaces and must be unique.
 Empty, invalid, or duplicate identifiers cannot be saved.

 Custom GUIs always have screen customization enabled; their customization toggle cannot be disabled.